To Move A Mountain

 October 1, 1958

-Kennecott purchased the Robbe Precipitation Plant at Copperton.
+Kennecott purchased the Robbe Precipitation Plant east of Copperton.
 For the previous twenty-two and a half years Kennecott had been leasing the plant from a private owner.
 (Kennecott Historical Index)

 The new 5490-Tunnel was completed at a cost of $12 Million.
 The tunnel is 18,000 feet long.
 (Arrington: Richest Hole, page 72)